 The AquaSonde should not be deployed and left for extended periods without regular checking, calibration and maintenance.
-The AS-7000 features an effective electrode cleaning system, but the following advice should still be followed.
+The AS-6000 and AS-7000 feature an effective electrode cleaning system, but the following advice should still be followed.

 The time period between maintenance visits depends heavily upon the deployment conditions.
 For example, if the sonde is deployed in clean water, the only necessity should be regular single point calibration of the electrodes.
-This should be done every 4-6 weeks.
+This should be done every 4 - 6 weeks.